 There are several ways to get involved with Nightline, whether as a listening volunteer or as a member of our publicity team.
 Nightline strives to provide a supportive and welcoming environment for all of its volunteers, and rewarding opportunities to give back to the student community.
 St Andrews Nightline was awarded ‘Best Volunteer Support’ in 2014 and was nominated for ‘Best Volunteer Training and Support’ in 2017 from Nightline Association, and features a close-knit support network dedicated to the well-being of all student volunteers.

-Nightline is now recruiting for our Spring 2018 cycle.
-If you are interested please fill out the application document below, and email it to our administrative email address (firstname.lastname@example.org) by 3pm on Wednesday 7th February.
-You can find us at Refreshers’ Fayre, or at our Info Talk at 7pm on Tuesday 6th February in School II, Sallies Quad.
-Feel free to come along and find out more there, or direct any questions to email@example.com.
+Nightline is now recruiting for our Autumn 2018 cycle.
+If you are interested please fill out the application document below, and email it to our administrative email address (email@example.com) by 3pm on Wednesday 19th September.
+You can find us at Freshers’ Fayre, or at our Info Talk at 7pm on Tuesday 18th September in School VI, Sallies Quad.
+Feel free to come along and find out more there, or direct any questions to firstname.lastname@example.org.

 Becoming a Listening Volunteer

-Nightline recruits at the start of each semester; our next recruitment drive will be in January 2018.
+Nightline recruits at the start of each semester; our next recruitment drive will be in September 2018.
 We will advertise in recruitment talks, on our social media pages and on our website.
-You can meet Nightline’s public faces at Fresher’s Fayre, the Charities and Volunteering Fayre or at our information talks during the recruitment process.
+You can meet Nightline’s Public Faces at Fresher’s Fayre, or at our information talks during the recruitment process.

 Recruitment and training sessions are held at the start of each semester.
 Nightline encourages anyone with interest to apply; no previous experience is necessary!
 Please contact our administrative e-mail address (email@example.com) with any questions.